 In the fire of a traumatic or transitional time, it’s natural for unconscious material and hidden emotions to come up.
 Things we may have numbed against and only felt in a distant way for most of our lives suddenly become vivid.
 While these periods are unpleasant, they are fantastic for spiritual practice, because it is an opportunity to release buried confusion and deepen compassion.
 In fact, with the right tools, the more difficult the emotion, the greater the heart opening.
 How to do this?

-I am just now emerging out of a long period of retreat where I spent much of my time in solitude — reading, reflecting, experimenting with various forms of prayer, and just sitting.
-The last three months of this period I spent in a simple guest house on a relatively quiet lane in Ubud, Bali, where I was given a bed, a place to hang my clothes, a chair on a terrace and a simple breakfast each morning.
+I just emerged from a long period of retreat where I spent much of my time in solitude — reading, reflecting, experimenting with various forms of prayer, and just sitting.
+The last three months of this period I spent in a simple guest house on a relatively quiet lane in Ubud, Bali, where I was given a bed, a chair on a terrace and a simple breakfast.
 I took my second meal of the day at an off hour in a cafe down the street, and generally skipped the third.
 There were few distractions and few interactions.